Patients want more convenience. Are you ready to accommodate them?

 Complying with legal requirements protects physicians and their practice while aligning with professional standards.
 Regularly verify the licensing and credentials of all health care professionals involved in providing services through the digital platform.
 Check regularly to ensure all licenses are valid and up to date.

 Text-based care modalities are a game changer in patient-centric care.
 By giving clients the freedom and flexibility to reach their care team in this way, physicians enhance their sense of empowerment.
 With this autonomy and control comes a greater likelihood that they will take charge of their health, potentially increasing preventative health practices and improving outcomes.

-Written communication not only leaves a text-based record for physicians to look back on, providing an easy way to track progress and revisit recommendations and insights, but it also allows the patient space to self-reflect.
+Written communication not only leaves a text-based record for physicians, which provides an easy way to track progress and revisit recommendations and insights, but it also allows the patient space to self-reflect.
 Many people find it easier to articulate their thoughts and issues through written communication.
 Just the act of drafting the note can be therapeutic and empowering.

-Text-based modalities can be especially effective for physicians looking to increase their impact on patient mental health.
-Amid today’s current mental health crisis, many have called for GPs of family medicine to take a more active role in this area, but physicians often feel uncomfortable treating more serious mental disorders.
+Text-based modalities can be especially effective for physicians looking to increase their impact on their patients’ mental health.
+Amid today’s mental health crisis, many have called for general practitioners of family medicine to take a more active role in this area, but physicians often feel uncomfortable treating more serious mental disorders.
 Rightfully so!

-As a psychologist, I’ve seen first-hand how powerful text-based therapeutic discussions can be.
+As a psychologist, I’ve seen firsthand how powerful text-based therapeutic discussions can be.
 Supported by research evidence, text-based therapy stands as a legitimate and effective means of delivering mental health services.
-As a former skeptic turned believer, I am continually humbled by the transformative power of text-based therapy.
-It has allowed me to connect with clients on a profound level, offering them not only the freedom from structure and time constraints but also a safe space to vent, share and explore their inner worlds.
+As a former skeptic-turned-believer, I am continually humbled by the transformative power of text-based therapy.
+It has allowed me to connect with people on a profound level, offering them not only freedom from structure and time constraints but also a safe space to vent, share and explore their inner worlds.